SRecoder Manual

 C-c / <lower case letter>

-Reserved for direct binding of simple templates to keys using a keybinding command in the template file.
+Reserved for direct binding of simple templates to keys using a key binding command in the template file.

 C-c / <upper case letter>